Dinhnhi2411/Final-food-fe/README.md

 - As a user and as is a customer, I can see the user's profile.
 - As a user and as is a customer, I can update my profile.
-- As a user and as of a seller , I can see my profile.
+- As a user and as of a admin , I can see my profile.
-- As a user and as is a seller, I can update my profile.
+- As a user and as is a admin, I can update my profile.

 ### Product